o3de/o3de.org/content/docs/userguide/gems/builtin/videoplayback-bink.md

 ---
-description: ' Play a video file in a loading screen or on textures in &ALYlong; using RAD Game Tools'' Bink video codec. '
+description: ' Play a video file in a loading screen or on textures in Amazon Lumberyard using RAD Game Tools'' Bink video codec. '
 title: Video Playback Bink Gem
 ---